 Action - what are you planning to do Who does this action impact?
 Key indicator to meet Impacts and how sustainability will be achieved?
 Cost linked to the action Dance teacher to work alongside class teams to deliver dance activities to support all areas of the curriculum and enrichment.
 All pupils will participate in some dance activities throughout the year.
 All class teams to gain confidence in delivery for the slots where the dance teacher is not available.
 Key Indicator 1: Increased confidence, knowledge, and skills of all staff in teaching PE and sport.
 Key indicator 2 -The engagement of all pupils in regular physical activity or sport to support 30 minutes of recommended PE a day Key indicator 4: Broader experience of a range of sports and activities offered to all pupils.
 More pupils meeting their daily physical activity goal, more pupils encouraged to take part in PE and Sport Activities.
 Continued staff development and training to give the confidence to deliver dance session when the dance teacher is not available in school.
 Support informal pupils to access sensory swimming at least once per week Informal pupils who find transitions difficult and who are not cognitively able enough to access national curriculum swimming lessons and water safety.
-Key indicator 2 -The engagement of all pupils in regular physical activity or sport to support 30 minutes of recommended PE a day Pupils who cannot access the requirements of National Curriculum swimming lessons will be able to increase water confidence and gain support with sensory input required. £3920 - Spondon (Aquathelte)
+Key indicator 2 -The engagement of all pupils in regular physical activity or sport to support 30 minutes of recommended PE a day 1 1 £3920 - Spondon (Aquathelte)